yubrajbhoi/termux-python/Doc/library/ast.rst

             --indent <indent>

    Indentation of nodes in AST (number of spaces).

+.. option:: --feature-version <version>

+   Python version in the format 3.x (for example, 3.10).
+Defaults to the current version of the interpreter.

+   .. versionadded:: 3.14

+.. option:: -O <level>
+            --optimize <level>

+   Optimization level for parser.
+Defaults to no optimization.

+   .. versionadded:: 3.14

+.. option:: --show-empty

+   Show empty lists and fields that are ``None``.
+Defaults to not showing empty objects.

+   .. versionadded:: 3.14

 If :file:`infile` is specified its contents are parsed to AST and dumped to stdout.
 Otherwise, the content is read from stdin.